masaki925/cv/en/readme.md

 Recently, I'm interested in the part of creating value from data.
 I would like to work with companies that have a lot of data, or the ones that collaborate with them to create products for the world.
 I'm also interested in MLOps to create greater impact in that area.

+We want to move to somewhere in EU as a Family plan, primarily Netherlands but not limited, as far as I can work with my speciality.

 **Interests**: Machine Learning, NLP, MLOps, Rust, VISA support, relocation support